cloudeight/style-guidelines/css/README.md

 - Open with one (1) forward slash and two (2) asterisk
 - Have the first line of text on a new line
-- Have each new line start with one (1) space, one (1) asterisk and two (2) spaces before the line of text
+- Have each new line start with one (1) space, one (1) asterisk and one (1) space before the line of text
 - Have each line of text wrap before the 80 character wide column limit
 - Have a capitalised first letter for descriptions
 - Have a full stop at the end of descriptions